Kim Rodriguez

-Early life
+Early life and background

 Rodriguez was born Kim Jerami Empasis Rebadulla on August 14, 1994, and was born and raised in Concepcion, Marikina.
 Her parents separated when she was young.
 According to Rodriguez, she had the utmost affection for her grandmother, of whom she took care when she suffered a stroke and with whom she shared a passion in acting.
 Her grandmother died of natural causes in 2009, at the age of 73.

-Career
+Acting career

 Rodriguez began her career performing as an extra on television shows.
 She got her first role in the teen-oriented show Reel Love Presents Tween Hearts in GMA Network.

 In 2011, she played the role of Lourdes in the television series called Sinner or Saint which she got paired up with Derrick Monasterio which is also a part of Tween Hearts.

 In 2012, she appeared in her very first film appearance in the movie called Mga Mumunting Lihim produced by Joey Abacan of GMA Pictures which stars Judy Ann Santos and Iza Calzado where she won as New Movie Actress of the Year in the 29th PMPC Star Awards for Movies.
 After her film debut she got cast in the Philippine remake of the high-rated Korean drama Coffee Prince, in which she played the younger sister of Kris Bernal and the girlfriend of Sef Cadayona.

 In 2013, she was given her very first big break via Kakambal ni Eliana, where she played the lead role Eliana, a girl with a twin snake.
 She was paired up with her co-star in Reel Love Presents Tween Hearts Kristofer Martin.

 In 2014, she reunited with her Kakambal ni Eliana leading man Kristofer Martin in Paraiso Ko'y Ikaw.
 In the same year, she was cast as one of the lead roles in Strawberry Lane a story of four teenage girls who form an unlikely bond in a detention centre for youth offenders where they build up a strawberry lane as a reminder of their unending friendship.
 She is paired with Kiko Estrada.

 As of 2022, Rodriguez is now a freelance actress.
 Her career is currently being managed by Ogie Diaz talent.
-Diaz's roster of talents can both appear on GMA Network and Kapamilya Channel.
+Diaz's roster of talents can both appear on Kapamilya Channel, ALLTV2 and GMA Network.
+In 2026, she was part of the 20 contestants (dubbed lucky stars) in the ABS-CBN game show Kapamilya Deal or No Deal, where she was selected to play on the episode aired July 26.
+Her briefcase contained the ₱1 million grand prize, but she sold it for ₱170,500 late in the game, thus missing out on becoming the first grand prize winner of the 2026 revival.

+Other ventures

+Vitara Biomedical

+Serves as the President and CEO (appointed November 2024), where she leads the development of a specialized life-support system designed to mimic the womb and improve outcomes for premature infants.